a110605/Information-Retrieved-HW/README.md

 The training set includes 13 classes (each class has 15 training documents).
 The remaining documents are for the testing.

 Finally, we generate a output file to record our classification results.
-HAC clustering:

  <img src="https://github.com/a110605/Information-Retrieved-HW/blob/master/pictures/3.png"  >